-Riesentöter requires that the driver and instructor have equal type restraints.
-It is not fair for the driver to be well anchored, forcing the instructor to hold on for dear life.
+PCA requires that the driver and instructor have equal type restraints.
+It is not fair for the driver to be well anchored in a harness, forcing the instructor to hold on for dear life with a standard 3-point factory seatbelt.
 Note that proper harness installation typically requires either a harness guide bar or roll bar/cage for the rear shoulder strap mount.
 Further, unmodified factory seats require special consideration for mounting or harness selection.
 Ask for advice.
 According to the letter of the law, harnesses are not legal for highway road use, so it is appropriate to retain your factory seat belts.